-6. Do you engage your audit firm for any non-audit services?
-If yes, please describe the process used to approve the provision of such services.
+6. you engage your audit firm for any non-audit services?
+If yes, please describe the process used oprove the provision of such services.
 If no, why not?

-- 7. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ Independence as defined by the IESBA Code? - □ None of the above. - 8.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - □ None of the above.
+7. • our opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance nt create threats to an auditor's compliance with (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+Independence as defined by the IESBA Code?
+None of the above.
+8. In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
 B.4.
-Regulators and Audit Oversight Authorities

-1. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
+Reg ulators and Audit Oversight Authorities General rou believe that the level of fees charged by an audit firm gives rise to ethics and/or pendence issues?
 Please explain your response.